 When you pay the licensing fee, you’ll get a label that shows the date your licence expires.
 You must display the label on the left-hand side of your vehicle’s windscreen, or near your number plate (for trailers or motorcycles).

-If your licence expires and you don’t renew it in time, we’ll send you reminders:
+If your licence is due to expire and you don’t renew it in time, you'll be breaking the law under the Land Transport Act 1998.

-As the registered person, you need to let us know as soon as anything changes.
+As the registered person, you need to let us know as soon as your details change.
 This helps us make sure we're sending the reminders to the right person at the right address.

 If your licence has expired and you haven’t received a reminder, don’t wait!
 Renew online (you don't need to enter a reminder number if you don't have one) or fill in an Application to license motor vehicle (MR1B) form at one of our agents.